The Drenslaar Quest

 The Drenslaar Quest is an adventure, written by J. Andrew Keith, and William H. Keith, and published under license by Gamelords in 1983 for Game Designer's Workshop's science fiction role-playing game Traveller.
 It utilized the rules from The Undersea Environment by the same author.

 Plot summary

-The Drenslaar Quest is an adventure in which the player characters are approached by a native of Yarhfahl, a world rebelling against the government, to salvage the cargo of the starship Drenslaar, which lies at the bottom of an ocean.
+The Drenslaar Quest is an adventure in which the player characters are approached by a representative from the world of Ildrissar which is rebelling against its government, to salvage the cargo of the starship Drenslaar, which lies at the bottom of an ocean on the watery world of Yarfahl.
 The characters will have to first locate the ship, and then safely recover its cargo for the rebels.

 Because of the specific set of diving and salvage skills needed to complete this adventure, pregenerated characters are provided for the players.

 Publication history

 The Drenslaar Quest was written William H. Keith Jr., and was published in 1983 by Gamelords as a digest-sized 60-page book.
 The Drenslaar Quest was written by William H. Keith Jr., who also produced the illustrations.
 Cartography and ship plans were created by Larry Shade, K. B. Jacks, and Janet Trautvetter.
 Gamelords published the 60-page book under a licensing agreement with Game Designer's Workshop, the original creators of Traveller.
 It was republished in by Far Future Enterprises in 2010.